-Each student living in an on-campus housing facility has the option to identify an individual to be contacted by the College/University/Prep School not later than 24 hours after the time that the student is determined missing.
+Each student living in an on-campus housing facility has the option to identify an individual to be contacted by CSB, SJU or the Prep School not later than 24 hours after the time that the student is determined missing.
 Furthermore, each student living in an on-campus student housing facility has the option to register their personal contact information to be utilized in the event that the student is determined to be missing for a period of more than 24 hours.
-Contact information provided by students will be registered confidentially and is only accessible by CSB and SJU and SJP Authorized Personnel.
+Contact information provided by students will be registered confidentially and is only accessible by CSB and SJU and Prep School Authorized Personnel.
 This information will not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.
-These contacts will be collected as part of the annual confirmation of registration survey given to students prior to the start of the term in the fall of each academic year.
+These contacts will be collected within the housing portal as part of the housing selection process.

-If a missing student is under 18 years of age, and not an emancipated individual, the College/University/Prep School is required to notify a custodial parent or guardian of the missing student no later than 24 hours after the determination is made that the student is missing.
+If a missing student is under 18 years of age, and not an emancipated individual, CSB, SJU or the Prep School is required to notify a custodial parent or guardian of the missing student no later than 24 hours after the determination is made that the student is missing.

-All students who have been missing for 24 hours shall be reported to CSB Campus Security (320-363-5000) on the CSB campus and SJU Life Safety Services (320-363-2144) on the SJU campus.
-CSB Campus Security will notify the St. Joseph Police Department and SJU Life Safety Services will notify the Stearns County Sheriff's Department within 24 hours of the missing student report.
+All students who have been missing for 24 hours shall be reported to CSB Campus Security (320-363-5000) on the CSB campus or to SJU Life Safety Services (320-363-2144) on the SJU campus.
+CSB Campus Security will notify the St. Joseph Police Department, and SJU Life Safety Services will notify the Stearns County Sheriff's Department, within 24 hours of the missing student report.